iricehasan/solana-vehicle-rental/README.md

 anchor run test
 ```

-Also, you can run the tests one instruction
+Also, you can run the tests for only one instruction.

 ```shell
 anchor run initialize